Que (What)

 🔍 Pronunciation Breakdown

-- Sound: Sounds exactly like the English word "Key" or the Punjabi word "ਕੀ" (Kee - meaning 'What', but here it means 'Who').
+- Sounds exactly like the English word "key" or the Punjabi word "ਕੀ".

 📝 Grammar & Usage